bhagyasree2895/Using_Impala/README.md

 ## Select query:
-select name from employee where years>25 order by years; select * from employee where years>25 order by years;
+select name from employee where years>25 order by years;

+select * from employee where years>25 order by years;

+## Categories of built in functions in Impala, such as:

+- Mathematical Functions:
+select abs(-1);

+select concat(‘The rain ‘, ‘in Spain’);

+select power(2,5);

+select round(price) as dollar_value from product_catalog where price between 0.0 and 100.0;

+select cos(null);

+select power(2,null);

+select concat(‘a’,null,’b’);

+- Type Conversion Functions
+- Date and Time Functions
+- Conditional Functions
+- String Functions
+- Aggregation functions
 ## References

 https://data-flair.training/blogs/pros-and-cons-of-impala/